-In August 2016, Peyton Mahaffey was named a member of the 2016 class of "Leaders in the Law" by Virginia Lawyers Media, publisher of Virginia Lawyers Weekly.
+In August 2016, Peyton Mahaffey was named to the 2016 class of "Leaders in the Law" by Virginia Lawyers Media, publisher of Virginia Lawyers Weekly.
 The award recognizes those who are setting the standard for other lawyers in the Commonwealth, by changing the law, serving the community, changing the practice of law, or improving the justice system.